dotwebstack/dotwebstack-framework/docs/service/openapi.md

 For instance, `$path.name` refers to the `name` parameter that occurs in the path.

 ### Keys
-Keys are configured with an optional map `x-dws-query.keys`, specifying the graphQL ID field name and an input parameter.
-If the parameter value is provided, the key will be added to the graphQl query.
+Keys are configured with an optional map `x-dws-query.keys`, specifying the GraphQL ID field name and an input parameter.
+If the parameter value is provided, the key will be added to the GraphQL query.
-The following will add an `identifier` key field to the graphQL query and populate it with the `identifier` path variable if provided:
+The following will add an `identifier` key field to the GraphQL query and populate it with the `identifier` path variable if provided:
 ```yaml
     x-dws-query:
       field: brewery